shazChaudhry/docker-elastic/examples/learn_filebeat.md

 ### Prerequisites
-Use the proved Vagrantfile to create 3x VMs:
+Use the provided Vagrantfile to create 3x VMs:
 - node1 and node2 _(Docker Swarm cluster)_ are for running ElasticSearch, Kibana and Logstash in swarm mode
   - Follow the instructions in [../README.md](../README.md) to deploy the Elastic Stack
 - node3 is where filebeat examples below will be running